-A countertenor is natural male voice that sings falsetto to allow him to sing music that was originally written for a woman or a castrato (a man castrated in childhood to retain his high voice).
+A countertenor is natural male voice that sings falsetto to allow him to sing music that was originally written for a woman or a castrato (a man castrated in childhood to retain his high voice, something that went on in the 17th and 18the centuries).
 In opera their use allows male roles to be sung by male singers, a feature that means nothing to me but seems to matter to others.
 Most countertenors are actually baritones.
-The voice range for a countertenor usually is the equivalent to a mezzo-soprano or contralto.
+The voice range for a countertenor usually is the equivalent to a mezzo-soprano or contralto, but can include sopranos.

 These are examples of roles written for the countertenor voice: Oberon in A Midsummer Night's Dream (Britten), Annas in Jesus Christ Superstar (Lloyd Webber), Akhnaten in Akhnaten (Glass), Trinculo in The Tempest (Adès), etc. Please notice that all these examples are modern, three out of four are British, and none of them are written by Italians.